FinCEAL Plus BRIDGES Grants 2019-2021

-FinCEAL Plus BRIDGES (2019-2020) will offer small scale grants for researchers in Finnish institutions, to support partnership building with colleagues from Africa, Asia and the LAC region.
-The Rolling Call for the FinCEAL Plus Partnership Support Instrument will open in late February 2019.
-Activities supported by the BRIDGES grants will need to be directly related to building research partnerships with colleagues from Africa, Asia or LAC, and be relevant for one or more of the 17 Sustainable Development Goals.
-Due to a significant reduction in the funding granted for FinCEAL BRIDGES (2019-2020), Project Preparatory Grants will unfortunately not be made available during this project period.
-FinCEAL Plus BRIDGES continues to support consortium formation and proposal preparation through the other grant modalities.
+FinCEAL Plus BRIDGES (2019-2021) offers small scale grants for researchers in Finnish institutions, to support partnership building with colleagues from Africa, Asia, and the LAC region.
+Activities supported by the BRIDGES grants will need to be directly related to building research partnerships with colleagues from Africa, Asia, or LAC, and be relevant for one or more of the 17 Sustainable Development Goals.
 Please note all our grants need to be applied for by a representative of a Finnish research institution (university or research institute), we do not accept applications sent from other countries.

 Travel grants for researchers

 The aim of the Travel Grants is to facilitate the participation of Finland-based researchers in regionally significant events such as Science, Technology, and Innovation (STI) meetings, policy dialogue events, or scientific conferences, workshops or networking events related to the Sustainable Development Goals (SDGs).
 Ultimately, the aim is to increase Finnish involvement in bi-regional research cooperation and science policy formulation within the EU-Africa, EU-Asia and EU-LAC frameworks.
 A portion of the funding is reserved for PhD students.
 Eligible costs include travel, accommodation, per diem, and possible visa costs and registration fees for events.
 Generally, applicants are expected to have partial self-financing for covering the travel costs.

 The BRIDGES project will issue 3 types of travel grants :